verbb/formie/docs/guides/submissions-workflows/submission-workflow-and-stages-explained.md

 That model also explains practical behaviour worth knowing early: why save-and-continue skips spam checks, why integrations wait until after payment succeeds, and why hooking `Submission::EVENT_AFTER_SAVE` is not always the same as hooking into a front-end submit.

-If you only need “run PHP on Next” or “run PHP when the form is finished,” start with [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).
+If you only need custom code on a page submit or when the form is submitted, start with [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit).
 This page is the pipeline itself.

 This guide walks through what runs in each stage, which requests use the full pipeline, and how to choose an extension point.
 For stage and task names, code examples, and events, see [Submission Workflow](/developers/submission-workflow).